brendanhay/gogol/lib/services/gogol-dlp/README.md

 ## Description

-A client library for the Google Cloud Data Loss Prevention (DLP).
+A client library for the Google Sensitive Data Protection (DLP).

 ## Contribute